-PRINCIPLES ON SUSTAINABLE HUMAN SETTLEMENTS
+PRINCIPLES ON SUSTAINABLE HUMANSETTLEMENTS

-Currently, the municipality looks into the notion of sustainable human settlement refers to an integrated approach to housing provision for the residents of Mkhambathini (especially those who are classified within the low-income group).
+The notion of Sustainable Human Settlement refers to an integrated approach to housing provision for the residents of Mkhambathini (especially those who are classified within the low-income group).
 At the concept level, the requirements of sustainable human settlement are precise and unambiguous.
-In terms of the level in which housing should be provided for the residents within Mkhambathini which these can be briefly summarized as follows:
+In terms of the level in which housing should be provided for the residents within Mkhambathini are and these can be briefly summarized as follows:

-The focus on the provision of housing should not only be on housing delivery but also on housing development with a greater positive impact for the residents to be able to sustain their livelihood within that locality and within the vicinity of social facilities and economic opportunities to make it easier for the com- munity to commute, in order to obtain services and employment opportunities.
+The focus on the provision of housing should not only be on housing delivery but also on housing development with a greater positive impact for the residents to be able to sustain their livelihood within that locality.
+This implies that future housing delivery and development that takes place within Mkhambathini should be incorporated within the vicinity of social facilities and economic opportunities to make it easier for the com- munity to commute, in order to obtain services and employment opportunities.